danielsaidi/DocumentKit/README.md

             leading: [...],
             trailing: [...]
         )
+        .allowsDocumentCreation(true)
+        .allowsPickingMultipleItems(true)
         .showFileExtensions(true)
         .onboardingSheet {
-            MyModalView()
+            MyOnboardingScreen()
         }
+        .splashSheet {
+            MySplashScreen()
         }
     }
+}
 ```

-DocumentKit also extends `DocumentGroup` with a modifier that lets you present onboarding screens and splash screens when the app starts for the first time, let you inspect the underlying document group, etc.
+DocumentKit also extends `DocumentGroup` with modifiers that let you present onboarding modals and splash screens when the app launches, lets you inspect the underlying document browser, etc.

 For more information, please see the [getting started guide][Getting-Started].